i got singleplayer commands and installed it half way through but then i found out there was the automatic installation and got rid of

 Rollback Post to RevisionRollBack

-If I helped you out, please click the button (located on the bottom right of my post)!
+If I helped you out, please click the button under my post!

 I had the same problem, and i think I've figured it out!